FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/dli_queue.md

     - all
     > NOTE: If the type is not specified, the default value sql is used.

-* `subnet_cidr` - (Optional, String, ForceNew) Subnet CIDR.
-Changing this parameter will create a new resource.

 * `enterprise_project_id` - (Optional, String, ForceNew) Enterprise project ID.
     The value 0 indicates the default enterprise project.
 Changing this parameter will create a new resource.